MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ```

 ### -BugsBehavior
-If specified the command will return a value of 'asRequirements' , 'asTasks' or 'off' for "Bugs are managed with requirements", "Bugs are managed with tasks" or "Bugs are not managed on backlogs and boards" respectively.
+If specified, the command will return a value of 'asRequirements' , 'asTasks' or 'off' for "Bugs are managed with requirements", "Bugs are managed with tasks" or "Bugs are not managed on backlogs and boards" respectively.

 ```yaml
 Type: SwitchParameter